raganwald-deprecated/homoiconic/2013/02/prototypes.md

 ### summary of the difference between classes and prototypes

-A class in a formal classist language can be an object, but if it is it's a special kind of object with special properties and methods.
-For example, if you're allowed to dynamically define a new method, you do so by calling a method on the class.
+A class in a formal classist language can be an object, but it's a special kind of object with special properties and methods.
+It is responsible for creating new instances and for defining the behaviour of instances.

-A constructor in JavaScript is any function.
-A prototype in JavaScript is any object, any object whatsoever.
-It can be something you're using elsewhere or a new object just for working with this constructor.
-You can change it by assigning a new object to the constructor's `prototype` property.
-You add and remove properties or methods by assigning them to the object just like any other object--because it is any other object.
+Instance behaviour in a classist language is defined with special syntax.
+If changes are allowed dynamically, they are done with special syntax and/or special methods invoked on the class.

+JavaScript splits the responsibility for instances into a constructor and a prototype.
+A constructor in JavaScript can be any function.
+Constructors are responible for creating new instances.

+A prototype in JavaScript can be any object.
+Prototypes are responsible for defining the behaviour of instances. prototypes don't have special methods or properties.

+Instance behaviour in JavaScript is defined by modifying the prototype directly, e.g. by adding functions to it as properties.
+There is no special syntax for defining a class or modifying a class.

 ### so why do some people say that javascript has "classes" for some definition of "class?"